Bhawana0218/EduAI-HUB/README.md

 docker compose up --build
 ```

-👉 Access the app at http://localhost:9002
+👉 Access the app at http://localhost:9002 OR http://localhost:3000

 ---